Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 Small tasting bottles of wine from the Old Vine grapes at Old Vine House, Maribor (46.5582°N, 15.6450°E)

-Wine from grapes grown on the Old Vine in 15ml tasting bottles, Maribor, Slovenia
+Wine from grapes grown on the Old Vine in 250ml protocol bottles, Maribor, Slovenia

-Practical tip: The Old Vine House is open daily 9am-6pm, with shorter Sunday hours December-March.
-There's a small admission fee for the museum.
-The gift shop sells souvenirs, but the real prize - if you visit during a harvest year and they're offering tastings - is the experience itself.
+Practical tip: The Old Vine House is open daily (check for shorter winter hours).
+While there is a small fee for the museum, the site is the premier spot for Maribor wine tasting.
+The gift shop sells souvenirs, but the real prize - if you visit during a harvest year and they are pouring samples - is the experience itself.

 Vagabond Tip: If you're visiting outside of a harvest year (wine is only made in good harvest years), don't despair.
 The museum sells small, tasteful bottles of local Žametovka wine from nearby vineyards.
 It's the same grape variety, just from younger vines.
 The perfect, legally-acquired consolation prize.